Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 GreenGeeks

 What makes us believe GreenGeeks is the best WordPress host for beginners is their simplified cPanel.
 Let’s accept the fact that cPanel is great, and at the same time, it feels bloated with too many options and steps to manage your sites.
-As a beginner, it involves a learning curve to understand about cPanel and execute any changes.
-GreenGeek fixes this by offering a simplified dashboard where they bring most features of cPanel at one click away.
+As a beginner, it involves a learning curve to understand cPanel and execute any changes.
+GreenGeek fixes this by offering a simplified dashboard where they bring most features of cPanel within one click.

-Want to install WordPress or create a staging site or need to create and manage new email accounts or manage security features like installing SSL, managing DNS, etc.?
+Want to install WordPress or create a staging site, or need to create and manage new email accounts, or manage security features like installing SSL, managing DNS, etc.?
 Everything can be done in the GreenGeeks dashboard itself without logging into cPanel.
-With my 10 years of experience in the industry, I see no other host has managed to bring out this kind of simplified setup of cPanel.
-With this approach, I strongly believe that GreenGeeks is the best ever WordPress hosting platform for beginners.
+With my 10 years of experience in the industry, I see no other host that has managed to bring out this kind of simplified setup of cPanel.
+With this approach, I strongly believe that GreenGeeks is the best WordPress hosting platform for beginners.

 Pricing: